Motivating Employees: Carrots Beyond Salary and Benefits

-Almost all managers have heard of (and likely used) both carrots (rewards and recognition) and sticks (punishments or censures) as methods to work with your employees.
-In this column we draw on a recent book titled, The Carrot Principle, by Adrian Gostick and Chester Elton who base their recommendations on a 10-year study of 200,000 managers and employees — where they state that top managers (as measured by performance of their firms on Return on Equity, Return on Assets and Operating Margin) rely more heavily on the use of recognition to engage their people, retain talent and accelerate performance.
+Almost all managers have heard (and likely used) of both carrots (rewards and recognition) and sticks (punishments or censures) as methods to work with your employees.
+In this column we draw on a recent book entitled, The Carrot Principle, by Adrian Gostick and Chester Elton who base their recommendations on a 10 year study of 200,000 managers and employees — where they state that top managers (as measured by performance of their firms on Return on Equity, Return on Assets and Operating Margin) rely more heavily on the use of recognition to engage their people, retain talent and accelerate performance.
 Their data and suggestions are convincing, and below we highlight some of their findings and add some of our thoughts on possible applications in your grain elevator or feed mill.
-Their book is well worth reading, and we find the lessons are applicable to both large and small businesses.
+Their book is well worth reading and we find the lessons are applicable to both large and small businesses.

 Almost, closer, nearer

 Gostick and Elton start out by stating that a manager who sets clear goals, communicates openly, respects people and creates trusting relationships — almost has it right.
 They further posit that a firm where people are coming to work on time, doing their job and feel satisfied — is close to achieving its full potential.
 Finally, they talk about management theories which promise to transform your business from ordinary to extraordinary, which will push you nearer to your goals than ever before.
 But — they argue that “almost there” is a frustrating place to be — and that you need what they term an “accelerator,” and that this accelerator is purpose-based recognition.